madebybo/mr.bo-co/site/content/work/_index.md

 	<p class="author">- Herbert Simon</p>
 </div>

-I believe that technology is becoming an essential part of the design process.
-Here is a selection of my past work.
+<div style="display: none;">I believe that technology is becoming an essential part of the design process.
+Here is a selection of my past work.</div>